-2020 GENDER AND ETHNIC REPRESENTATION

 BOARD EXECUTIVE SALARIED OVERALL

-Women 23% 13% 23% 13%
+Women 23% 13% 24% 13%

-Ethnic Minority 23% 16% 20% 29%
+Ethnic Minority 23% 19% 18% 22%

-^{} Executive represents executive leaders who serve in a Vice President or higher role
+^{} Executive represents executive leaders who serve in a Vice President or higher role.
+Overall represents all employees.

 We do not tolerate discrimination of any kind, including discrimination related to race, color, religion, age, sex, sexual orientation, gender, social or national origin, physical or neurological ability, or any other classification.
 We work to foster an atmosphere of complete inclusivity in which all our employees can work without fear of discrimination or harassment.